Direct Line magazine

 Alcohol leaves the body at a rate of roughly one unit per hour, but this varies greatly depending on your age, sex, height, weight, and various other factors.

-While (thankfully) very few people are foolish enough to drive while drunk, some may not hesitate to drive the morning after a night of drinking.
+Thankfully very few people are foolish enough to drive while drunk, but have you thought about when it’s safe to drive the morning after a night out?

 Drink driving is never worth the risk.
 Not only is it dangerous for you and other drivers, a drink driving conviction can ruin your life and seriously affect the cost of your car insurance.